edgarkech/scalable_field_camera/README.md

 - overall design seems to be a good starting point for further optimizations

 to do / next steps
-- more real world testing
+- more real world testing (first tests successful)
 - work around the current -7/+7 degrees tilt restriction (low priority)
-- mechanism to lock the front lid when folding (work in progress)
+- mechanism to lock the front lid when folding (done)
 - foldable hood for the ground glass
 - OpenSCAD code clean up and refinement (work in progress)
 - releasing the OpenSCAD code and make this project real open source
 - scaling up to 5x7" (means also designing bellows frames)
 - re-evaluate 4x5" bellows options (different source, also requiring the addition of my "own" bellows frames)
-- optimize slider locking mechanism
 - using the built-in github wiki for documentation